Deep Blue (great white shark): Interactions with humans

 Despite the large size of Deep Blue, she has been filmed not aggressively at all approaching one diver and even tolerating the presence of other scuba divers close by, even allowing free diver and model Ocean Ramsey, to hold on to one of her fins while swimming with her.
 However, multiple sources disputed that the shark encountered by Ramsey was Deep Blue and was more likely to be Haole Girl.
 Prior to this interaction, the shark is said to have already fed on some of the whale carcass, which may have contributed to her placid behavior around the divers.

 When Deep Blue was filmed in Mexico a few years before, she was seen calmly swimming around the shark cage and only taking curious bites at the cage; she did not attack Padillo, who had been on top of the cage and exposed.
 The diver was even able to touch her fin, stating he was trying to push her away from the cage.

 Criticism and identity

 Ramsey's video of her touching and holding onto the shark has brought on some criticism from shark researchers.
-David Shiffman, a marine biologist criticised Ramsey's behaviour and stated that the shark should not be interfered with, stating that it is an enormous wild predator and that repeated contact from humans can over stress the animal.
+David Shiffman, a marine biologist, criticised Ramsey's behaviour and stated that the shark should not be interfered with, stating that it is an enormous wild predator and that repeated contact from humans can overstress the animal.
 Michael Domeier, another shark researcher, also criticised Ramsey's behaviour.
 Domeier stated that the number one rule of shark diving was not to touch the sharks.
 Both researchers considered Ramsey's behaviour as essentially harassing the animal.

 In addition to his criticism of Ramsey, Domeier believed that the shark encountered by Ramsey was not Deep Blue and was likely to be Haole Girl, a newly discovered great white shark that Domeier believed was pregnant.